New Orleans Baby Cakes: History

-The Zephyrs rebranded for the 2017 season.
-A name-the-team contest was held in search of a new team name to be accompanied by a new color scheme and logos by Brandiose.
+Longtime New Orleans sports public-address announcer Doug Moreau joined the game day staff in 2003 as the organization's fifth stadium announcer; he remained behind the microphone for 13 seasons.
+J.L.
+Vangilder was the official scorer from the beginning of the team's time in New Orleans.
+In June 2014, Moreau also took over the PA announcer duties for the remainder of the 2014 season and much of the 2015 season.

+Before the 2017 season, team owners held a rename-the-team contest.
 The seven finalist monikers were Baby Cakes, Crawfish, King Cakes, Night Owls, Po'boys, Red Eyes, and Tailgators.
-On November 15, the team unveiled Baby Cakes as the new team name and purple, green, and gold as the new team colors, as well as a unique promotion to promote the name: any child born in the state of Louisiana during 2017 was eligible for a lifetime pass to Baby Cakes games, and would be entered into a raffle wherein the winner would receive a full four-year tuition to a state college in Louisiana upon their 18th birthday in 2035.
-As part of the rebrand, the team's stadium, Zephyr Field, was changed to Shrine on Airline.
+On November 15, the team unveiled Baby Cakes as the new team name and purple, green, and gold as the new team colors and logos by Brandiose.
+The team also announced that any child born in the state of Louisiana during 2017 was eligible for a lifetime pass to Baby Cakes games, and would be entered into a raffle wherein the winner would receive a full four-year tuition to a state college in Louisiana upon their 18th birthday in 2035.
+As part of the renaming, the team's stadium, Zephyr Field, was changed to Shrine on Airline.

 The name change was met with mixed reactions.
 Some fans found the new moniker and logos appealing, and the team reported increased merchandise sales after the announcement.
 Others expressed disappointment in the new name via social media, claiming it to be an unsuitable name for a sports team and that it did not accurately reflect local culture.
-At the time of the branding announcement, the team noted fan interest in retaining the Zephyrs moniker, but pointed out that the name had relocated from Denver to New Orleans and had no regional ties or significance other than the roller coaster at Pontchartrain Beach which closed in 1983.
+At the time of the branding announcement, the team noted fan interest in retaining the Zephyrs moniker, but pointed out that the name had moved from Denver to New Orleans and had no regional ties or significance other than the roller coaster at Pontchartrain Beach which closed in 1983.

 On April 14, 2017, Baby Cakes pitchers Scott Copeland (7 IP), Hunter Cervenka (1 IP), and Brandon Cunniff (1 IP) combined to pitch a no-hitter against the Iowa Cubs.

-On September 2, 2019, the PCL Triple-A New Orleans Baby Cakes played their final game ever as the "Baby Cakes" on the road against the Oklahoma City Dodgers in Oklahoma City with a 10-1 win over the Dodgers to cap off 27 years of Triple-A baseball in the Big Easy since the team relocated there in 1993.
+On September 2, 2019, the PCL Triple-A New Orleans Baby Cakes played their final game as the "Baby Cakes" on the road against the Oklahoma City Dodgers in Oklahoma City, winning 10–1 to cap 27 years of Triple-A baseball in the Big Easy.

-The team relocated to Wichita, Kansas, in 2020 and re-branded as the Wichita Wind Surge.
+The team was moved to Wichita, Kansas, in 2020, and renamed the Wichita Wind Surge.
+This left Louisiana without an affiliated minor league team for the first time since 1967.
 After the 2021 MiLB reorganization, the team was not invited back as a Triple-A affiliate and was instead invited to serve as a Double-A team.
-New Orleans hopes to bring a Double-A South team to replace the PCL Triple-A franchise.

-Longtime New Orleans sports public address announcer Doug Moreau joined the game day staff in 2003 as the organization's fifth stadium announcer and remained behind the microphone for 13 seasons, giving him the longest stretch in the organization's time in New Orleans.
-J.L.
-Vangilder was the official scorer from the beginning of the team's time in New Orleans until June 2014.
-At that point, Moreau took on the dual role as official scorer and announcer for the remainder of the 2014 season and much of the 2015 season.